 15

+Joel Nascimento, an award-winning reporter, loving father, and model citizen, died last Tuesday, February 18t, 2020.
 Joel was one of a kind.
-The Don Quixote of Praça Onze, the Superman of Água Santa, who until recently arrived at the newspaper at eight in the morning carrying beignets for his colleagues, made by a friend in Lapa.
-According to the story, Jacinta was a private chef.
-She would make milk jam for the German ambassador’s children.
-The ambassador returned to Germany; Jacinta had no idea what diabetes was.
-Ever since her leg was amputated she fries the little fritters with the support of crutches and sells them on a tray from a little window on the Avenida Mem de Sá.
-That was Joel: he could imbue a simple doughy ball with the singular taste of an elaborate backstory.
+Known as the Don Quixote of Praça Onze, the Superman of Água Santa, until recently Nascimento could be found arriving at the newspaper each morning with beignets for his colleagues, made by a friend in Lapa.
+Jacinta was a cook for the German Ambassador, he tells them.
+She spent many years making milk jam for the diplomat’s children.
+The ambassador returned to Germany; Jacinta never learned about diabetes.
+Ever since her leg was amputated she fries the beignets as she leans against crutches, selling them out of a [her?] window.
+That was Joel.
+He could imbue a doughy ball with the singular taste of an elaborate backstory.

 Joel’s story is the story of Rio.
-Not just the bucolic, elegant, charming Rio, which from high atop an overlook appears in the midst of beauty rest, stretching in all its serene magnificence from the dense green of the forested mountains to the tranquil waters of the Atlantic.
+Not just the bucolic, elegant and charming city, which from high atop an overlook appears in the midst of beauty rest, stretching in serene magnificence from the dense green of the forested mountains to the tranquil waters of the Atlantic.
 Joel’s Rio was different.
-A seedy place, which he documented in the pages of the city’s newspapers.
+A seedy place, documented by him in the pages of the city’s newspapers.

-There was a time, not so long ago, when Rio boasted a newstand on every corner, shielded from the sun beneath the shade of an almond or a breadfruit tree.
-On either side of the stands, piles of newspapers emblazoned with headlines that seemed to call out to readers:
+There was a time, not so long ago, when Rio boasted a newsstand on every corner, shielded from the sun beneath the shade of an almond tree.
+On either side of the stand, newspapers lined up, their headlines crying out to readers.

-Rolou no abismo o infeliz!
+Troubled man throws himself from cliff

-Boy Chained Up Like Beast in Own Backyard!
+Boy Chained Up Like Beast in Backyard!

-Runaway Head Case Last Seen in Red-Light District!
+Runaway wife Last Seen in Red-Light District!

 Man-Eating Lion Terrorizes Santa Cruz!

 It was Joel behind these headlines.
-Seated on a cushionless chair at a wooden desk, in a giant room reeking of cigarettes, he banged away on a Remington typewriter, and later on lighter computer keyboards.
-There was Joel, time after time, the man behind the words, pen and pad in hand, standing before a body covered in earth, chain marks on the boy’s arms, the teary young woman in her camisole, the lion.
-Joel covered the news from
+Hunched over a wooden desk in a newsroom reeking of cigarettes, banging away on a Remington typewriter, and later on lighter computer keyboards.
+There was Joel, time after time, the man behind the words, pen and pad in hand, standing before a body covered in earth (dirt?), chain marks on the boy’s arms, the teary woman in her camisole, the lion.
+He was like bait on a hook: casting the line, coming back with a story to others.

-16

-every angle in a single work day.
-He was like bait on a hook: wherever he cast his line, he always came up with a story for readers.

-It all began one morning in October 1963, when tin soldiers were hiding behind wads of tobacco as they crossed the parquet to trenches made of dominos.
-Not so much as a pinch of tobacco remained to fill the pipe after lunch.
-The owner of the tobacco, Joel’s father—Renê Rubirosa, a former jockey, by then a bookie with a limp—took out his frustration at laboring at a schooldesk beneath a marquee in Beco do Rato to beat his son in the name of education.
+It began one morning in October 1963, when tin soldiers were hiding behind wads of tobacco as they crossed the parquet to domino trenches.
+Not so much as a pinch of tobacco remained to fill a pipe for an afternoon smoke.
+The owner of said tobacco, Joel’s father—Renê Rubirosa, a former jockey, by then a bookie with a limp—took out his frustrations by beating his son in the name of discipline.

-He showed up at the Luta Democrática newsroom with the boy black and blue.
+When Renê and Joel showed up at the Luta Democrática newsroom, the boy was black and blue.

 “You take it from here.”
-As though the boy were a road full of potholes he was doing his best to avoid.
-Cristiano Mota, the editorial director who was friendly with Rômulo of the brothel on Rua Alice, took it from there.
+As though the boy were a road full of potholes to avoid.
+Cristiano Mota, the editorial director and an acquaintance of Renê’s from the brothel on Rua Alice, took things from there.
 He offered Joel the night shift listening to the police blotter.

-Never again would a a tin soldier wage battle on the parquet floor.
+Never again did a tin soldier wage battle on the parquet floor.